naufalfmm/dayatani-farmer-api/README.md

     NAME="Dayatani Farmer API" # The service name.
 The default value is Dayatani Farmer API.
 The value is required.
     PORT=PORT # The service running port.
 The default value is 8080

+    RELEASE_MODE=RELEASE_MODE # The release mode of the service.
+The value is true or false.
+The default value is true.
+If true, the service run in release mode.

     DB_HOST=DB_HOST # The host of PostgreSQL database.
 The value is required DB_PORT=DB_PORT # The port of PostgreSQL database.
 The value is required DB_USERNAME=DB_USERNAME # The auth username of the PosgreSQL database.
 The value is required